-You probably already pay for house, auto and health insurance.
+You probably already pay for a house, auto, and health insurance.
 Do you really need another type of insurance that covers your move?
 I’ve moved multiple times across the state and around the world, and moving insurance can be a wise investment.
-Consider several factors as you decide whether or not you need to buy moving insurance,
+Consider several factors as you decide whether or not you need to buy moving insurance.

 It’s Not About Distance